felix-seifert/Sanifill/sensor/README.md

 To see the published messages, you can locate the file `kafka-console-consumer.sh`, go to its folder and execute `./kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic sensors --from-beginning --max-messages 10`.
-In our example of running Kafka via the provided [`docker-compose.yml`](../infrastructure/docker-compose.yml), you have to `exec` into the started Kafa container with `docker-compose exec kafka bach`.
+In our example of running Kafka via the provided [`docker-compose.yml`](../infrastructure/docker-compose.yml), you have to `exec` into the started Kafa container with `docker-compose exec kafka bash`.
 After starting a sensor simulation, you can execute the following command:

 ```shell script